-- DEA&DP Application Form and Scoping Checklist, providing the formal application for the project; - a Plan of Study for Scoping which described the proposed scoping process; - a draft Scoping Report which was reviewed by interested and affected parties (I&APs); - a Final Scoping Report which incorporated the comments elicited from the release of the draft Scoping Report; - a Plan of Study for the Environmental Impact Report (EIR); and - this draft EIR.
+- DEA&DP Application Form and Scoping Checklist, providing the formal application for the project; - a Plan of Study for Scoping which described the proposed scoping process; - a draft Scoping Report which was reviewed by interested and affected parties (I&APs); - a Final Scoping Report which incorporated the comments elicited from the release of the draft Scoping Report; - a Plan of Study for the Environmental Impact Report (EIR); - a draft EIR, i.e. an earlier version of this report; and - this Final EIR which incorporates comments elicited from the release of the draft EIR.